Wig: 18th century

 The elaborate form of wigs worn at the coronation of George III in 1761 was lampooned by William Hogarth in his engraving Five Orders of Periwigs.
 Powdering wigs and extensions was messy and inconvenient, and the development of the naturally white or off-white powderless wig (made of horsehair) for men made the retention of wigs in everyday court dress a practical possibility.
 By 1765, wig-wearing went out of fashion except for some occupational groups such as coachmen and lawyers.
-During this period, people tend to simply wear their natural hair, styled and powdered to resemble a wig.
+During this period, people tended to simply wear their natural hair, styled and powdered to resemble a wig.
 However, the trend revived extravagantly during the Macaroni period of the 1770s.
 Women mainly powdered their hair grey, or blue-ish grey, and from the 1770s onwards never bright white like men.
 Wig powder was made from finely ground starch that was scented with orange flower, lavender, or orris root.
 Wig powder was occasionally colored violet, blue, pink or yellow, but was most often off-white.

 By the 1780s, young men were setting a fashion trend by lightly powdering their natural hair, as women had already done from the 1770s onwards.
 After 1790, both wigs and powder were reserved for older, more conservative men, and were in use by ladies being presented at court.
 After 1790, English women seldom powdered their hair.